platformsh/template-builder/templates/gatsby-drupal/files/gatsby/README.md

   Save the pattern.
 Now *Articles*, which would typically be available at `/node/<NODE NUMBER>` will have an alias at `/articles/<slug-of-article-title>`, which will be replicated on the final Gatsby site.

-4. Add some content.
+4. Add *Articles* by clicking the **Content** tab.
 Make sure to include all of the required fields in *Articles* (title, summary, body, image, and alt text for the image).

+> **Note:** If you plan on enabling Gatsby Live Preview on your development environments, make sure to add at least two Articles now (larger description in Live Preview section below).

-5. With the preceding steps completed, redeploy the environment with `platform redeploy -p <PROJECT ID> -e master`.
+5. With the above steps completed, redeploy the environment with `platform redeploy -p <PROJECT ID> -e master`.
 The environment will redploy, and the Gatsby site will pull data from the backend Drupal API.

 ### Adding Gatsby Live Preview